 - 3.1.
-Factors involved in determining eligibility include income, size of family, number of family members in college, assets and other allowable expenses and indebtedness. - 3.2.
-It is the student's responsibility to contact the Glenville State College Financial Aid Office if there are special circumstances that impact consideration for financial aid. - 3.3.
+Factors involved in determining eligibility include income, size of family, number of family members in college, assets and other allowable expenses and indebtedness.
+This information is used to determine the Expected Family Contribution (EFC) on the FAFSA. - 3.2.
+It is the student's responsibility to contact the Glenville State College Financial Aid Office if there are special circumstances that impact consideration for financial aid.

+- 3.3.
 Glenville State College follows the dependency status definition of a student as set forth by the U.S. Department of Education.
 However, if there are very unusual circumstances, exceptions may be made. - 3.4.
-Veteran's benefits and other outside resources can affect the student's eligibility.
+Veteran's benefits and other outside resources can affect the student's eligibility. - 3.5.

-- 3.5.
 In some instances, students who have completed the Free Application for Federal Student Aid may be required to have all information verified and to submit income documentation. - 3.6.
 All students must be fully admitted to Glenville State College before any aid can be disbursed. - 3.7.
 Summer school financial aid is treated as a part of the immediately preceding academic year. - 3.7.1.
-To be eligible for consideration for financial aid during this time, the student must have remaining eligibility for Pell Grant or Direct Loan. - 3.7.2.
+To be eligible for consideration for financial aid during this time, the student must have remaining eligibility for Pell Grant or Direct Loan. - 3.7.1.1.
+To be eligible for summer Pell Grant and/or Direct Loans, a student must be enrolled on at least a half-time (six credit hours) basis. - 3.7.2.
 The student must have a completed FAFSA for the previous school year. - 3.7.3.
 The student must submit an institutional summer school financial aid application to be considered. - 3.8.
 The Financial Aid Office reserves the right to review, adjust or cancel an award at any time due to changes in the recipient's financial, academic or residency status.
 Awards could also be changed based on the availability of funds and/or changes in regulations and/or procedures mandated by College, state or federal authorities or computer error.